-4.3.2 Load and unload parts through either door.

-4.3.3 When blasting small parts or objects having small pieces that could become dislodged and fall off, place an appropriately sized screen over the grate (or under the grate when frequently blasting small parts) to prevent parts from falling into the hopper.
-If an object should fall through the grate, stop blasting immediately and retrieve it.

-4.3.4 Close door; the door interlock system will prevent blasting if either door is open.
+- 4.3.1 Load and unload parts through either door. - 4.3.2 Parts must be free of oil, water, grease, or other contaminants that will clump media or clog filters. - 4.3.3 When blasting small parts or objects having small pieces that could become dislodged and fall off, place an appropriately sized screen over the grate (or under the grate when frequently blasting small parts) to prevent parts from falling into the hopper.
+If an object should fall through the grate, stop blasting immediately and retrieve it. - 4.3.4 Close door; the door interlock system will prevent blasting if either door is open.